-Though business aviation was once considered a luxury which only the wealthy and top global companies could afford, it has today become indispensable for businesses of all sizes, government organizations and even charities to survive, compete and thrive in today’s competitive economy.
-Many businesses are taking to heart the adage “time is money” and are utilising business aircraft to reduce the time and stress which comes with travel using commercial aircraft, and hence increase the productivity and profitability.
+Though business aviation was once considered a luxury which only the wealthy and top global companies could afford, it has today become indispensable for businesses of all sizes, government organisations and even charities to survive, compete and thrive in today’s economy.
+Many businesses are taking to heart the adage “time is money” and are utilising business aircraft to reduce the time and stress which comes with commercial air travel, and hence increase the productivity and profitability.

 Obtaining an AOC in Malta

 Over the past few years there has been a remarkable growth in the business aviation sector in Malta.
 This is no doubt due to various factors which include Malta’s strategic location in the centre of the Mediterranean, ideal weather conditions practically all year round, availability of a highly trained, English speaking workforce, EASA membership and an attractive legal framework including fiscal and infrastructure incentives.
 The sector is regulated by the Malta Civil Aviation Authority, which is highly respected within the sector.
 All these factors combine to create an ideal environment for the registration, financing and operating of aircraft.